thotino/welcome-track-system-orchestrator/README.md

 ## TESTS FOR THE SERVER
 Here are some curl command lines you can use to test the server.
-First, make sure that the kafka topic was created and consumed.
+First, make sure that the kafka topic was created and fully consumed.
 * Get infos on the index (`tmp-index`)
 ```sh
 curl -X GET http://localhost:1200/index/tmp-index